-Caulk and foam can serve as the first line of defense by sealing gaps and cracks around a home, helping to prevent pests from entering.
-Each can be used alone as a proactive and insecticide-free approach or in conjunction with such products if pests have already penetrated the home.
+Caulk can serve as the first line of defense against pests by sealing gaps and cracks around a home, helping to prevent them from entering.
+It can be used alone as a proactive and insecticide-free approach or in conjunction with such products if pests have already penetrated the home.

 Helping keep pests out of your home is as easy as following these steps below: